 About Jonathan Snook

-I'm a web designer and developer who is currently a lead front-end developer at Shopify.
+I'm a web designer and developer who is currently UX Architect at Xero.

 Before Shopify, I worked at Yahoo! as part of the team that redesigned and rebuilt the communication suite of products: Mail, Messenger, Calendar, and more.
 Before that, I freelanced for almost 5 years working with fantastic clients on fun projects doing design, front-end development, and back-end development.

 From front-end work to hardcore server-side challenges, I share tips, tricks and bookmarks on snook.ca, along with other publications online and offline.
 I've also coauthored two acclaimed books: Accelerated DOM Scripting with Ajax, APIs, and Libraries, and the approachable, widely-read The Art and Science of CSS.

 I've also authored and self-published the book, Scalable and Modular Architecture for CSS, that was born out of what I learned and implemented during my time at Yahoo! and Shopify.

 First and foremost, this site is a resource—for myself and the community.
 It's also my personal design and code playground, a place to experiment, and therefore, a site that is often in a state of flux.

 There are some very talented people that I would recommend in a heartbeat.

 The lovely hedcut illustration in the sidebar was done graciously by Anton Peck.
 A nice guy and a great illustrator to boot.